gramineproject/gramine-tdx/pal/src/host/tdx/README.md

 - Randomness: via `rdrand` instruction

-- CPUID: mostly via `cpuid` instruction (on trusted leaves), but some leaves' returns are hard-coded (on untrusted leaves)
+- CPUID: mostly via `cpuid` instruction (on trusted leaves), but some leaves' returns are synthetic (on untrusted leaves)

-- No pre-defined environment variables
+- Environment variables taken from the host (VMM session) and whitelisted

+- Eventfd (only local)

 - Pipes: 4K buffer, blocking via `sched_thread_wait`/`sched_thread_wakeup`